liangyihuai/blog/_posts/2016-12-26-SparkLearning.markdown

  rdd.groupByKey()

  : {(1, [2]), (3, [4, 6])}

- : combineByKey(createCombiner, mergeValue, mergeCombiners, partitioner)

-: Combine values with the same key using a different result type.

-: See Examples  4-12 through 4-14.
+ combineByKey(createCombiner, mergeValue, mergeCombiners, partitioner): Combine values with the same key using a different result type.: See Examples  4-12 through 4-14.

- mapValues(func)

-: Apply a function to each value of a pair RDD without changing the key.

- : rdd.mapValues(x => x+1)

- : {(1, 3), (3, 5), (3, 7)}
+ mapValues(func): Apply a function to each value of a pair RDD without changing the key. : rdd.mapValues(x => x+1): {(1, 3), (3, 5), (3, 7)}

  flatMapValues(func)